fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Facilities).

+*Blueprint:* Granted once you return to your outpost after finding Stanley's [AI Core](#ai-core-stanley).

 *Cost:* 20x [Reinforced Material](#reinforced-building-material), 2x [Advanced Electronics](#advanced-electronics), 1x [Servomotor](#servomotor), 3x [Jaspite Frame](#jaspite-frame), 2x [Meteorite Frame](#meteorite-frame), 2x [Hardened Glass](#hardened-glass)

+*Power:* &ndash;10

 Build one of these to put your new friend Stanley into.

 {% endaethusitem %}
 {% aethusitem 'AI Core: STANLEY', 'AI Core' %}

-*Where:* In the Fishing Habitat at the bottom of the Kappa elevator (under the water, not inside the dam).
+*Where:* In the Core Containment unit within Facility Kappa, at the bottom of the elevator.
+(The one that's underwater, not the one inside the dam.)

-Stick the core in the [Containment Facility](#ai-core-containment), cool it down, and you're good to go!
-Well, kinda.
+The [Core Containment Facility](#ai-core-containment) you pulled Stanley out of had cooling problems, so obviously the right answer is to build a new one.
+Right?

 {% endaethusitem %}
 {% aethusitem 'Airlock' %}